stefanhansatos/gitpitch-template/what/PITCHME.md

 ---
 ### Context Functions

-- Associate anything to a certain kind of binary structure |
+- Associate anything to a binary structure |
 - The binary structure consists of two parts |
     - one represents information |
     - one represents relevance or interest |